harrycricket/bird-trading-platform-backend/README.md

 ![Databse ERD](img/erd.jpg "ERD")

-## CI/CD
+## CI/CD using GitHub Actions and Ansible
-The project incorporates basic CI/CD practices to automate the build and deployment processes.
-The CI/CD pipeline is set up to trigger on changes to the main branch.
-Upon triggering, the pipeline performs the following steps:

-Builds the application using Maven.
-Runs automated tests to ensure the application's stability.
-Packages the application into a deployable artifact.
-Deploys the artifact to the target environment, such as an AWS EC2 instance or container service.
-The CI/CD pipeline configuration files can be found in the ci-cd directory.
-Modify these files according to your specific CI/CD tool and deployment environment.
+This backend project incorporates Continuous Integration (CI) and Continuous Deployment (CD) processes to ensure code quality and automate the deployment process.
+GitHub Actions is used for CI, while Ansible handles CD.

+### Continuous Integration (CI)

+The CI process in this project follows these steps:

+1. When changes are pushed to the repository, a GitHub Actions workflow is triggered.

+2. The workflow initiates the build process using Maven or a similar build tool, generating the application artifact.

+3. Automated tests are executed to validate the functionality and integrity of the backend code.

+4. Additional code quality checks, such as static code analysis and coding standards, may be performed.

+5. Detailed reports on build status, test results, and code quality metrics are generated.

+### Continuous Deployment (CD)

+The CD process in this project is implemented using Ansible:

+1. Ansible playbooks and inventory files define the deployment configuration, including the target environment and server details.

+2. After a successful CI build, the CD pipeline is triggered.

+3. Ansible connects to the target servers and deploys the application artifact to the specified location.

+4. Provisioning and configuration tasks, such as installing dependencies and setting up environment variables, can be automated using Ansible.

+5. Rollbacks and health checks ensure successful deployments and monitor the application's health.

+6. Reports and notifications provide insights into the deployment status for tracking progress and success.

 ## Contributing